brimdata/zed/k8s/README.md

 kubectl config use-context zqeks
 ```

-## Tag and push images to ECR
-This is how you can push locally built images to ECR.
-When there is a build pipeline for Docker images set up with Jenkins (or Gitlab, etc.), then it will handle this process.
-It is pretty typical to install Jenkins for image builds into the EKS dev cluster.
-Github and Gitlab have features that do this too, and they are relatively inexpensive.
-(E.g. https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action)

 ### Pushing locally Docker images from your local dev machine to ECR
 You can push the Docker images build is the previos section to AWS ECR for deployment on EKS.